rweed/ModForUtils/findlocUtils/README.md

 FINDLOC function.
 Currently 1D, 2D, and 3D arrays of INT32, INT64, REAL32,
 REAL64 and LOGICAL types are supported.
 The functions provide support for the MASK, BACK, and DIM optional arguments.
 The test program testfindloc.F90 illustrates how the functions are accessed and used.
-In particular, two access the findloc replacements the user should add:
+In particular, to access the findloc replacements the user should add:

  USE findlocUtils, ONLY: FINDLOC=>findloc_no08

-to there codes prior to using the findloc utitlities. findloc_no08 is a generic interface that overloads the different individual findloc utilities
+to their codes prior to using the findloc utilities. findloc_no08 is a generic interface that overloads the different individual findloc utilities

 To compile the code with the default Intel compiler, the user should type